kainulj/helsinki-citybike-analysis/README.md

 # Helsinki City Bike Demand Analysis and Prediction

 ## Overview
-This project analyzes and predicts **Helsinki city bike departures** using historical trip data, weather conditions, and station location features.
+This project analyzes and predicts city bike departures in Helsinki and Espoo using historical trip data, weather conditions, and station location features.
 The goal is to uncover patterns in bike usage across time, geography, and environmental factors, and to build predictive models that can estimate the number of bike departures from each station at a given time.
+The predictive modeling focuses on data from the 100 busiest stations to ensure sufficient trip volume and and to reduce computational resource requirements.

 ### Key Objectives
 - Explore relationships between usage, weather, and time variables